If you are not doing Keyword Research, there is no use of any SEO Strategy.

 - Repeat for all target keywords.

-To achieve the desired, let’s walk with the necessary steps I personally use.
-But before that, keep your focus on single topic.
+To achieve the desired, let’s walk through the necessary steps I personally use.
+But before that, keep your focus on a single topic.
 Something we call macro niche SEO.

 Let’s say you are thinking to work on niche “SEO”.

 Use it as your seed keyword, place that in different tools and make a huge list may be.

 Do I still need to tell you how to do that!
 I am sure you can do it.

 Don’t forget to use multiple tools (to get search suggestions) as you’ll get different keyword ideas from different tools.